 School nurses are also a source of specialist advice and every school will have a named school nurse.

-NHS Immunisation site.
+NHS Choices Immunisations.
 Provides information for parents, careers, children and young people about all childhood immunisations within the UK schedule, including links to other sites, publications, research papers and news updates.

 Sense About Science is an independent charitable trust that provides independent information about scientific issues which effect society including vaccinations.